notabirb1/nb1-scripts/README.md

 # nb1-scripts
-A collection of scripts I have created, mainly for personal use.
+*A collection of scripts I have created, mainly for personal use.*
+## Current Scripts
+[INSERT-SCRIPTS-HERE]